llGaetanll/llGaetanll/README.md

 ## Hi, I'm Gaetan

 Welcome to my GitHub profile.
 On this page, you'll find all of the major projects I've worked or am working on.
 I like working on a variety of different things.
-To get you started, here's a list of projects you can check out, in addition to my pins
+To get you started, here's a list of projects you can check out, in addition to my pins.

+All repos are well documented.
+Feel free to explore any of them to learn more.

 ### Web
 - [**Klue**](https://github.com/llGaetanll/Klue) - A web app built using Next.js and Redux for spaced-repetition learning.